xmake-io/xmake/README.md

 ## Introduction ([中文](/README_zh.md))

-xmake is a cross-platform build utility based on lua.

-The project focuses on making development and building easier and provides many features (e.g package, install, plugin, macro, action, option, task ...), so that any developer can quickly pick it up and enjoy a productivity boost when developing and building projects.
+xmake is a lightweight cross-platform build utility based on Lua.
+It uses xmake.lua to maintain project builds.
+Compared with makefile/CMakeLists.txt, the configuration syntax is more concise and intuitive.
+It is very friendly to novices and can quickly get started in a short time.
+Let users focus more on actual project development.

+Although simple and easy is a major feature of xmake, the function of xmake is also very powerful.
+It can directly compile projects like Make/Ninja, or generate project files like CMake/Meson, as well as built-in package management.
+The system helps users solve the problem of integrated use of C/C++ dependent libraries.

+At present, xmake is mainly used for the compilation of C/C++ projects, but it also supports the compilation of other native languages, which can support mixed compilation with C/C++, and the compilation speed is also very fast, which can be equal to Ninja.

 If you want to know more, please refer to: [Documents](https://xmake.io/#/home), [Github](https://github.com/xmake-io/xmake) and [Gitee](https://gitee.com/tboox/xmake)